Selective Reenlistment Bonus (SRB)

-Chapter 9, Page 61 of the DoD Financial Management Regulation states that SRB bonuses are based on “multiples, not to exceed ten, of the member’s monthly basic pay at the time of discharge, release from active duty, or the day before beginning of extension, multiplied by years of additional obligated service.”
+Chapter 9, Page 61 of the DoD Financial Management Regulation states that SRB bonuses are based on “multiples, not to exceed ten, of the member’s monthly basic pay at the time of discharge, release from active duty, or the day before the beginning of extension, multiplied by years of additional obligated service.”.

-When installments are authorized, the servicemember will receive “no less than 50%” of the bonus as an up-front payment.
+When installments are authorized, the servicemember will get “no less than 50%” of the bonus as an up-front payment.
 Any upfront payments should be delivered no more than 30 days after the reenlistment date.

-Who Is Qualified for SRB?
+Who is Eligible for SRB?

-According to the Defense Accounting And Finance Service (DFAS), an SRB may be due a service member who meets these DoD requirements:
+According to the Defense Accounting And Finance Service (DFAS), an SRB may be due to a service member who meets these DoD requirements:

-- Is qualified in a military specialty currently paying SRB
+- Is qualified in a military specialty currently paying SRB.

-- Is E-3 or higher
+- Is E-3 or higher.

-- The service member otherwise extends enlistment, or “enlists in Regular Component within 3 months of release from Active Duty as member of Reserve Component”
+- The service member otherwise extends enlistment, or “enlists in Regular Component within 3 months of release from Active Duty as member of Reserve Component”.

 The SRB “zones” are defined in DFAS literature as follows: